Top three reasons to go backcountry skiing in Grand Teton

 Dominate some of North America’s steepest and most challenging slopes

 Grand Teton National Park is synonymous with big skies and epic backcountry skiing.
-There is something for everyone and every skill level here.
-You can ski backcountry tours through the glades on low-visibility days, or push yourself on high-angle couloir runs with scenic summits and high mountain traverses.
-Depending on your objective, you can expect anywhere from 2,500-6,500 feet in vertical gain!
-If skiing is in your blood, then this is where you need to be.
+You can ski through the tree glades on low-visibility days, or push yourself on high-angle couloir runs with scenic summits and high mountain traverses.
+Depending on your objective, expect anywhere from 2,500-6,500 feet in vertical gain!
+If skiing is in your blood, then this is where you need to be, no matter your skill level.
+Join one of the guided tours and get the best of the Tetons!
 Find out more about backcountry skiing in Grand Teton from Lily Krass, backcountry skier, mountain biker, hiker, and Jackson Hole local.

 December through March